Jalle19/tvheadend-status-manager/README.md

 ```
 ./app/tvheadend-status-manager --help
 Usage:
-  tvheadend-status-manager [options] [--] <configFile> <databaseFile> [<logFile>]
+  tvheadend-status-manager <configFile>

 Arguments:
   configFile            The path to the configuration file
-  databaseFile                         The path to the database
-  logFile                              The path to the log file

 Options:
-  -i, --updateInterval=UPDATEINTERVAL  The status update interval (in seconds) [default: 1]
-  -l, --listenAddress=LISTENADDRESS    The address the Websocket server should be listening on [default: "0.0.0.0"]
-  -p, --listenPort=LISTENPORT          The port the Websocket server should be listening on [default: 9333]
   -h, --help            Display this help message
   -q, --quiet           Do not output any message
   -V, --version         Display this application version
       --ansi            Force ANSI output
       --no-ansi         Disable ANSI output
   -n, --no-interaction  Do not ask any interactive question
   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

+Help:
+ Aggregating status manager for tvheadend instances
 ```

 ## License